 We now turn to the analysis of the impact of structural differences on electronic properties.
-Figure~\ref{fig:4} presents the electronic structure of the four investigated phases of Cs$_2$KInI$_6$ while that of the cubic phase is presented in Fig.~S10 of the SI.
-That reference phase shows a direct band gap of 1.24~eV at the $\Gamma$ point.
-The valence band at the high symmetry point M is only 13~meV lower than the valence band maximum (VBM) at $\Gamma$.
-In the four considered cases, the band gap increases as a result of structural distortions, most notably changes in the In and K coordination environments and the connectivity of their octahedra.
-These distortions also change the band gap from direct in the cubic phase to indirect in all other phases, except for P$\bar{1}$.
-The double perovskite structure, P$\bar{3}$ has an indirect band gap of 1.68~eV, see Fig.~\ref{fig:4}(a).
-However, the valence band at the $\Gamma$ point is approximately 20~meV lower than the VBM.
+The cubic phase has a direct band gap at the $\Gamma$ point, with value of 1.24 eV at the PBE level (Fig.~S10(a)), reduced to 1.06 eV upon inclusion of SOC (Fig.~S10(b)), increased to 1.94 at the HSE06+SOC level, as shown in Fig.~S12(a) of the SI~\cite{SupplementalMaterial}.
+Due to structural distortions, most notably changes in the In and K coordination environment and the connectivity of the their octahedra, the band gaps of the four considered cases increase.
+This trend is evident from Fig.~\ref{fig:4}, which presents the PBE+SOC electronic band structures of the four investigated phases of Cs$_2$KInI$_6$.
+Moreover, the band gap changes from direct to indirect in two phases (P$\bar{3}$ and I$\bar{4}$2m).
+The corresponding PBE band structures without SOC are provided in Fig.~S11 of the SI~\cite{SupplementalMaterial}.
+The double perovskite structure, P$\bar{3}$ has an indirect band gap of 1.68 eV at the PBE level (Fig.~S11(a))~\cite{SupplementalMaterial}, 1.49 eV with PBE+SOC (Fig.~\ref{fig:4}(a)) and 2.29 eV with HSE06+SOC as presented in the Fig.~S12(b)~\cite{SupplementalMaterial}.
 This gap is only slightly larger than that of the cubic phase.
-The structure P$\bar{1}$ in which only the In cations form octahedrons has a direct band gap of 1.35~eV, see Fig.~\ref{fig:4}(b), which is close to that of the cubic phase and could be promising for solar cell applications.
-The valence band at the M point is 12~meV lower than the VBM at $\Gamma$.
+The structure P$\bar{1}$, in which only the In cations form octahedrons has a direct band gap of 1.35~eV at the PBE level (Fig.~S11(b))~\cite{SupplementalMaterial} and 1.22~eV with PBE+SOC, see Fig.~\ref{fig:4}(b).
+These band gap values are close to that of the cubic phase.
+Therefore, among the considered phases, P$\bar{1}$ could be a suitable candidate for the photovoltaic applications if synthesized.